Acute lymphoblastic leukaemia is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2015).[1-4]

 Acute lymphoblastic leukaemia incidence rates (European

 Acute Lymphoblastic Leukaemia (C91.0), Number of New Cases, Crude and European Age-Standardised (AS) Incidence Rates per 100,000 Population, UK, 2015

 |AS Rate - 95% UCI||1.2||1.5||1.7||1.9||1.2|

-For ALL, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording
+For acute lymphoblastic leukaemia, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording.

 About this data